kremalicious/blog/content/articles/2023-09-15-favicon-generation-with-astro/index.md

 To reference the manifest file and to generate required favicon sizes, let's update the `head` section of the site first.

-In this example, we do this in a `src/layouts/index.astro` file, assuming this is then used as a layout in of your `src/pages/` files.
-Do this wherever your `head` info gets populated in your site.
+In this example, we do this in a `src/layouts/index.astro` file, assuming this is then used as a shared layout in one of your `src/pages/` files.
+But do this wherever your `head` info gets populated in your site.

 In this example layout file, let's add: